Lead to Healing is:

 The longer version:

-Lead to Healing, LLC began as a way to connect Christians to good resources.
+Katie opened Lead to Healing, LLC as a way to connect Christians to good resources.
 The original website was full of book recommendations, discussion questions (for said books), and nuggets of wisdom I’ve picked up as a therapist, trauma-informed practitioner, bio and adoptive mom, and just a human in this world.
 Many great authors have penned books that allow our minds to expand and grow, but at some point along the way, readers would inevitably begin to wonder when their hearts and embodied experience would finally catch up to their academic learning.

 This all began as a way to help people who are leading others -